Editing: Self-editing

 Today, self-editing is being taught in numerous ways.
 Some researchers have found a significant improvement in student essays through self-editing worksheets.
 Others have experimented with mobile apps.
 Similar to the worksheets, these mobile based editing exercises have been shown to reduce error specifically in English learners' papers.
 Just as applications like Google Docs and Grammarly can highlight grammatical errors, these applications may teach students to identify these mistakes, among others, by themselves.
+Researchers have compared self-editing and peer-editing in the editing process.
+Experiments, using pre-test/post-test comparison group designs, examined how each approach affects student editing, and distinguished between rule-based language errors, such as grammar rules, and non rule-based errors, such as inaccurate word choice or unstructured sentences.
+These studies have shown that peer-editing may be associated with greater reduction in certain rule-based errors, while less consistent in non rule-based errors.

+More recent research has examined written feedback across certain educational contexts.
+Some studies have explored how students engage with teacher feedback, depending on the different levels of engagement, particularly within L2 writers.
+Other research has investigated technology-based writing environments comparing peer feedback versus automated technology feedback.
+Findings from these studies suggest that automated revising tools paired with peer review led to a greater improvement in writing than automated revising tools without the peer review.

+Scholarship in the writing studies field has examined self-editing, peer-editing and teacher feedback independently and collaboratively.
+Some research has explored how the effectiveness of these different approaches varies depending on the proficiency of the writer.
 While there hasn't yet been a definitive answer on the best editing techniques to improve language errors, numerous studies have shown that learning to edit helps in both learning a language and improving native language skills.